SyntaxArchitect/weather/README.md

 - Enter the name of a city in the input field and click the search button or press "Enter" to fetch weather data for that city.
 - The weather data for the selected city, including temperature, description, humidity, and more, will be displayed.
-- You can also toggle between Celsius and Fahrenheit units using the dropdown menu.

 ## Contributing